Panic Attack Treatment

 - Derealization (feelings of unreality) or depersonalization (feeling detached from yourself)

 - Having an intense fear of losing control, going crazy, or dying

 Panic attacks can feel so overwhelming to some people that they end up avoiding doing activities or going to places that they associate their panic attacks with.
 For example, a person that experiences a panic attack while driving on the highway becomes so worried about it happening again that they end up avoiding driving on highways completely.
 Or another person who experiences a panic attack while flying on a plane develops a fear of flying and avoids traveling.
 Have you ever avoided going to a place or doing something because you were afraid of having another panic attack?

 Panic attacks can be so physically painful and uncomfortable that people who experience them can start to worry that they are a signal that something else is wrong with their health.
 Panic attacks can snowball into a worry cycle that make you think there is something wrong with your heart or that you could be suffering from a serious disease.
 It is very common for people to go to the emergency room the first time they experience a panic attack.

 Learn How to Break the Panic Attack Cycle

 The good news is that panic attacks can be defeated!
 I specialize in using a research and evidence based approach called Cognitive Behavioral Therapy.
 It is has been scientifically proven through numerous studies to be highly effective in treating panic attacks.
-In counseling I will teach you practical techniques to stop engaging in the negative and self defeating thinking patterns that cause your panic attacks.
-I will also give you the tools you need so that you can learn how to be more calm and get your body to relax to prevent a panic attack from even starting.
+In counseling I will teach you effective techniques to stop engaging in the negative thinking patterns that cause your panic attacks.
+I will give you the tools you need so that you can learn to be more calm and get your body to relax to prevent a panic attack from even starting.

 Imagine How Good It Will Feel When…